Modern Cantonese-American sauces

 Eat.

-Dinner that tastes like you tried way harder than you did.
+Dinner that tastes like a celebration — and like you tried way harder than you did.

 Ginger Scallion